devosoft/Empirical/paper.md

 JOSS reviewer checklist: "clearly state what problems the software is designed to solve and who the target audience is" -->

-Modern web-based interfaces give computational research the unique potential to embody open science objectives of making the scientific process more transparent with auditable and exensible code, clear and replicable methodologies, and production of accessible results [CITE osf.io].
+Modern web-based interfaces give computational research the unique potential to embody open science objectives: they can make the scientific process more transparent with auditable and extensible code, clear and replicable methodologies, and production of accessible results [CITE osf.io].
 <!-- [@world_academy_of_science_engineering_and_technology_2019] -->
-In practice, however, many scientific software applications are difficult to obtain, install, or use, and produce data in propriatary formats.
+In practice, however, many scientific software applications are difficult to obtain, install, or use, and produce data in proprietary formats.

-High quality open-science tools encourage researchers to follow effective software development practices by simplifying development and helping them improve code quality, scientific rigor, and ease of replication or extension, resulting in broader confidence in and adoption of their software.
+High quality open-science tools encourage researchers to follow effective software development practices by simplifying development and helping them improve code quality, scientific rigor, and ease of replication or extension.
 In the process, researchers get more out of their own code.
-For example, an effective toolkit would allow a developer to easily add a GUI that would not only help other users of the software, but could also help the researcher themsleves gain "soft knowledge" of their system [@10.1145/3185517].
+For example, adding a GUI not only helps other users of the software, but could also help the researcher themselves gain "soft knowledge" of their system [@10.1145/3185517].

 Recent developments in web technology such as WebAssembly enable compilation of native source code to browser-based interactive interfaces.
 However, many scientists lack web development training and do not have the bandwidth to learn new languages and frameworks.